Updated Jan 12, 2023

 Across the United States, solar energy has been on the rise for years.
 In Virginia specifically, photovoltaic (PV) energy production has taken off thanks to the state government’s incentivization of the use of solar power among homeowners and businesses.
 Specifically, Virginia’s implementation of the Virginia Clean Economy Act (VCEA) sets a renewable portfolio standard that requires the state to produce at least 1% of its electricity from solar energy.
 This means that, in the coming years, it is likely that the solar industry in Virginia will only continue to grow.

 Virginia offers many reasons to purchase and install a solar energy system on your property.
 With nearly 205 sunny days per year, which is exactly the same as the national average, Virginia has a decent climate for solar energy production.
-Plus, with improvements in solar panel technology, solar energy can be produced even in colder and cloudier climates.
+Plus, with the rise of highly efficient solar panels, solar energy can be produced even in colder and cloudier climates.
 Installing solar panels will also reduce your reliance on fossil fuels, reduce your carbon footprint, and ultimately help mitigate the onset of climate change.

 Finally, solar panels can make your home far more valuable.
 According to Zillow, the average home experiences a 4.1% increase in its value after the addition of a solar power system.
 As a result, an average home in Virginia worth $320,00 will see its value increase by an average of $13,000 with the addition of new solar panels.
 The added value could be higher if you live in more expensive areas.